cncf/tag-security/governance/roles.md

 members who cannot attend a specific meeting time.
   * scheduling discussion of proposals that have been submitted
   * asking for new proposals to be made to address an identified need
-  * partnering with technical leads to establish a roadmap and manage ongoing projects
+  * partnering with Technical Leads to establish a roadmap and manage ongoing projects

 ## Role of technical leads